TradeZero Rating:

 TradeZero Pros

-New crypto service: Several cryptocurrencies are available through a partnership with Zero Hash.
+New crypto service: A selection of coins is available through a partnership with Zero Hash.

 TradeZero Cons